trushnes/Web-and-Social-Computing/README.md

 7. SCC properties
 8. 1-connectedness to k-connectedness; what is k for your graph?
 9. Clustering coefficient & average clustering coefficient

+## Assignment-02 Description:

+Consider the real-world information networks of different scales that you used for the Assignment-1, Apply the formal models listed below on your datasets and verify the inherent properties exhibited by the graph data chosen by you.
+1. Erdos-Renyi Model
+2. Watts-Strogatz Model
+3. Barabasi-Albert Model